 The sickening news stunned everyone.
-And Vick wasn’t just a fringe player in the activity.
+Vick wasn’t a fringe player in the activity.
 He was right in the middle of it all, funding the illegal and cruel enterprise.
 In addition to being shocked by the news, Atlanta Falcons owner Arthur Blank also felt betrayed by Vick.
-In Blank’s new book, “Good Company,” which will be released next week, he details the personal conversations he had with Vick regarding the dogfighting and how it understandably changed their relationship forever.
+In Blank’s book, Good Company, he details the personal conversations he had with Vick regarding the dogfighting and how it understandably changed their relationship forever.

 After a very successful college career at Virginia Tech, the Atlanta Falcons selected Michael Vick with the No. 1 overall pick in the 2001 NFL draft.
 In his rookie season, Vick saw limited action.

 Vick played four more seasons in Atlanta, including two more Pro Bowl appearances in 2004 and 2005.
-In 2004, Vick became the first quarterback to throw for over 250 yards and rush for more than 100 yards in a single game.
+In 2004, Vick became the first NFL quarterback to throw for over 250 yards and rush for more than 100 yards in a single game.
 It was one of many highlights in a season where the Falcons went 11-4 and made the playoffs, eventually losing to the Philadelphia Eagles in the conference championship game.

 In April 2007, Michael Vick had finished his sixth season in Atlanta several months earlier and had three Pro Bowls to his credit.
-In addition to his on-field successes, Vick was involved in doing good off of it.
+In addition to his on-field successes, Vick was doing good off of it.
 That month he was scheduled to speak with members of Congress about increased funding for after-school programs.